uvarc/rc-website/content/userinfo/hpc/software/alphafold.md

 ### Notes

+1. **For users running large protein jobs:** Version `2.3.2-dev` is based on commit `020cd6d`, about 2 years after the official `2.3.2` release.
+The reason for using a development version is that the package requirements are updated for compatibility on the H200 GPU.
+Users who have experienced out-of-memory errors for large protein calculations should submit these jobs to H200.

 1. Before upgrading to a newer version, please always check the [official repo](https://github.com/deepmind/alphafold) for details, especially on any changes to the parameters, databases, and flags.

 1. You may need to request 8 CPU cores due to this line printed in the output: